Hide Search Bar

 Admissions Criteria

-Phoenix is expected to support up to 3 pupils.
+Phoenix can support up to 5 pupils.

 In all instances: